 High Alps Walk

 This is a real Alpine walkers' holiday, offering exciting self-guided walks at a safe altitude but with an 'Haute Montagne' feel, plus the luxury of comfortable hotel accommodation every night.
-En route you can 'bag' the two highest peaks in the Chablais (both 2432m and both wildlife reserves).
-The mountain scenery here is staggering with awesome views of snow-capped peaks in one wonderful geography lesson: Mont Blanc, the Dents du Midi, the Matterhorn, Monte Rosa, the central Swiss Alps, Lake Geneva, the Jura, the Rhone valley...
+En route you can conquer the two highest peaks in the Chablais (both 2432m and both wildlife reserves).
+The mountain scenery here is staggering with breathtaking views of snow-capped peaks in one wonderful geography lesson: Mont Blanc, the Dents du Midi, the Matterhorn, Monte Rosa, the central Swiss Alps and the Jura.